-The spider in the first photo (at right) was crawling in a large orb web and the thing that made me notice it was that it looked mighty uncomfortable, like it didn’t belong there.
+The spider in the main photo above was crawling across the edges of a large orb web.
+The thing that made me notice it was that it looked mighty “uncomfortable”, like it didn’t belong there.
 For starters, it appeared to be working hard not to get stuck in the web.
 Also the orb web was way too big for that little guy.
 It was fumbling along, picking at little trapped insects and remnants.
 You can see those food items in the photo.

 It didn’t take long to find the true owner of the web.
-That’s it in the next photo.
+That’s it shown hunched up and hiding nearby in the inset photo.

 Now I’m not saying that every web has commensal spiders helping themselves to the leftovers.
 However, the bigger orb weaving spiders are unlikely to be able to keep their webs free of the tiny insects that stuck — insects too small for the big spiders to eat.
 The commensal spiders therefore perform a kind of service by keeping the webs clean, while filling themselves with plenty of free feeds along the way.
 I love it how things rarely get wasted in nature.

 Do things always go so easily for the owner of the web?
-Of course not.
+Nope.
 Some spiders that hang around other spiders’ webs do so because they like to eat the other spider, not its leftovers.
-Life can be pretty tough for spiders.
+Life can be tough for spiders.

 One of the tiny spiders feeding on the food scraps too small for the Golden Orb Weaver

-Quicksilver Spiders sharing the web of a Golden Orb Weaver.
-One of the Quicksilver Spiders is shown in more detail in the inset.
+Some Quicksilver Spiders (I’m pointing to them with the arrows) are dwarfed by the Golden Orb Weaver Spider.
+That’s one of the Quicksilver Spiders shown in more detail in the inset.